CamZawacki/python-workon/README.md

 # python-workon
-Forever ago, I used the [virtualenvwrapper](https://github.com/python-virtualenvwrapper/virtualenvwrapper) extension to manage my python virtual enviornments.
+Forever ago I used the [virtualenvwrapper](https://github.com/python-virtualenvwrapper/virtualenvwrapper) extension to manage my python virtual enviornments.
 Somewhere inbetween then and now I switch to `venv`.
 However, everytime I step away from my python projects for a bit, I come back and expect the command 'workon' to list the enviornments and 'workon [env_name]' to activate the environment.
 So thats what this does.

 Two things need to be added to your .bashrc for this to work.
 First, a path to the location of your python environments: